Goulburn Valley Highway

-Goulburn Valley Highway is a highway located in Victoria, Australia.
-The section north of the Hume Freeway is part of the Melbourne to Brisbane National Highway (together with Hume Freeway) and is the main link between these two cities as well as a major link between Victoria and inland New South Wales.
-It is also the most direct route between Melbourne and the major regional centre of Shepparton in Victoria (via the Hume Freeway).
+Goulburn Valley Highway is a highway located in Victoria, Australia, linking Tocumwal on the Murray River through North Central Victoria to Eildon.
+The section north of the Hume Freeway (part of which is Goulburn Valley Freeway) is part of the Melbourne to Brisbane National Highway (together with Hume Freeway) and is the main link between these two cities, as well as a major link between Victoria and inland New South Wales.
+It is also the most direct route between Melbourne and the major regional centre of Shepparton in Victoria (via Hume Freeway).